Regional Lived Experience Forums

 - Inclusive Workforce Programme (IWP)

-LET members were particularly instrumental in the design, implementation and roll-out of Liaison and Diversion.
-They championed the need for peer support within the service and persuaded commissioners and the national Programme Board to include it in the model.
-And with success!
-Liaison and Diversion has now been fully rolled out and paid Peer Support roles are being commissioned and integrated into all the services across England.
+LET members were also instrumental in the design, implementation and roll-out of Liaison and Diversion.
+They championed the inclusion of peer support within the model which is now intgrated in the services across England.

 Revolving Doors Lived Experience Team (LET) co-designed a Liaison and Diversion (L&D) Peer Support Model service specification with NHS England.
 This model has been successfully piloted in Birmingham and Wiltshire.
 Revolving Doors evaluated the pilots and the model for peer support will now be embedded in all contracts for L&D service providers.